 - 1. Manage CoU holdings and associated project activities. - 2.
 Search and effect transfers and/or retirements and burn and tokenize events. - 3.
 Review account status. - 4.
 Access Participants-only information - 5.
-Connect to other applications/decentralized applications/decentralized finance platforms to convert CoUs as and when this facility is setup.
+Connect to other applications/decentralized applications/decentralized finance platforms to convert/onboard CoUs into blockchain tokens as and when this facility is setup with UCR or manually using the "Burn & Token" function provided.